 - Convicted of simple drug possession with no other convictions (including expunged convictions).
 Failure to expunge will result in mandatory deportation.
 OR

 - Convicted of a lesser offense that is similarly analogous to one eligible for dismissal under the First Offender Act this would include possession of drug paraphernalia and being present in a place where drugs are used or sold.
 OR

 - Convicted for a non-deportable offense (i.e. a misdemeanor that is not a violent crime or a crime of moral turpitude).
 But note: the individual must disclose criminal history to the Immigration Service which will consider it in any moral character determination.
 Lesser and even expunged offenses may still factor into a “moral character” determination which is required for citizenship, permanent residence, cancellation of removal, and other discretionary immigration benefits.
 Infractions, which cannot be expunged, will also be considered.

 During your plea If your were not advised of the immigration consequences of a plea/conviction, (as required by state law).
 If not, one could argue that ineffective assistance of counsel renders the conviction legally defective for immigration purposes, under a writ of corum nobis.

-Contact us to learn how our immigration law firm can assist you with immigration benefits you are eligible for.
+Contact VisaNation Law Group to learn how the immigration law firm can assist you with the immigration benefits you are eligible for.